openobserve/o2-k8s-operator/README.md

-# OpenObserve Kubernetes Operator (v1.0.2)
+# OpenObserve Kubernetes Operator (v1.0.3)

-A Kubernetes operator that enables declarative management of OpenObserve Enterprise resources (alerts, pipelines) as native Kubernetes Custom Resources.
+A Kubernetes operator that enables declarative management of resources of OpenObserve Enterprise (alerts, pipelines) as native Kubernetes Custom Resources.

 ## Overview

-The OpenObserve Operator allows you to manage OpenObserve configuration objects using Kubernetes CRDs, enabling GitOps workflows and infrastructure-as-code practices for your observability stack.
+The OpenObserve Operator allows you to manage OpenObserve Enterprise configuration objects using Kubernetes CRDs, enabling GitOps workflows and infrastructure-as-code practices for your observability stack.

 > [!IMPORTANT]
 > This operator is designed to work with **OpenObserve Enterprise** only.
 It requires Enterprise API features that are not available in the open-source version.

-**Note:** This operator manages OpenObserve configuration objects only.
-It does not install or manage the OpenObserve application itself.
+**Note:** This operator manages OpenObserve Enterprise configuration objects only.
+It does not install or manage the OpenObserve Enterprise application itself.

 ## Features

 - **Declarative Configuration**: Define alerts and pipelines as Kubernetes resources
 - **GitOps Ready**: Version control and manage observability configurations
-- **Multi-Instance Support**: Manage multiple OpenObserve instances from a single cluster
+- **Multi-Instance Support**: Manage multiple OpenObserve Enterprise instances from a single cluster
 - **Status Reporting**: Real-time sync status and error reporting

 ## Supported Resources

-- **OpenObserveConfig**: Connection configuration for OpenObserve instances
+- **OpenObserveConfig**: Connection configuration for OpenObserve Enterprise instances
-- **Alert**: OpenObserve alert definitions
+- **Alert**: OpenObserve Enterprise alert definitions
-- **Pipeline**: OpenObserve data pipeline definitions
+- **Pipeline**: OpenObserve Enterprise data pipeline definitions

 ## Quick Start